“I tell you the truth, when you did it to one of the least of these my brothers and sisters, you were doing it for me.” ~ Matthew 25-40

 Eileen was the only child born to Nestor and Raquel Jaramillo, on October 2, 1942 in Belen, New Mexico.
-She later acquired four half siblings and together they became a very tightly knit family.
+She later acquired four half siblings and together they became a very tightly knit family, surrounded by love and learning hard work to “bear fruit” by assisting others in need.

 Her greatest joy has been in teaching middle school students.
 She also teaches High School English at Bataan Military Academy.
 As a member of the staff she holds two positions: Instructor in English, and she has also been awarded the rank of Ensign under the United States Naval Sea Cadet Corps (USNSCC).

-Since 1990, voluntary ministry at the Veteran’s Hospital has been a treat.
+Since 1989, her volunteer ministry at the Veteran’s Hospital has gifted Sr. Eileen with numerous awe-inspiring and humble moments in visiting patients, Eucharistic ministry, providing piano accompaniment for daily and Sunday Masses.
 She says, “This most precious time has been a means of spiritual growth; preparing music for Sunday Mass at Chapel and then serving as Eucharistic Minister for many floors at the hospital—each Sunday morning.”

 Pray for teachers and students